yhpong/Scientific-Toolkit/README.md

     Set G1 = Nothing
 ```

 Graph is a way to visualize the samples as a network.
-Each node represents a sample, and it's linked to other nodes by edges, each edge has weight assigned to it according to how similar a pair is.
+Each node represents a sample, and it's linked to other nodes by edges, each edge has a weight assigned to it according to how similar a pair is.
 So in this example where we use Euclidean distance as a measure of similarity, there would be N(N-1)/2 edges in a full graph.
 It won't be very helpful if we show all these edges in a graph.
 MST is a way to reduce the edges shown so that only the edges that link the most similar pairs are shown, provided that no cycles are present in the graph.
 PMFG is similar but less aggressive in the edge reduction process.
 It allows cycles to appear but makes sure the graph is planar, i.e. the graph can be drawn on a plane without edges crossing each other.
 So PMFG results in a more detail graph than MST.

 The wine samples are shown in the above figures as MST on the left and PMFG on the right.
 They are created from the pairwise distance matrix using methods .MST_Build or .PMFG_Build in the class cGraphAlo. .ForceDirected_MultiLevel is used to generate a graph layout that's less cluttered.
 Once done the graph can be output with .node_pos and .Print_edges which can be chart in Excel.